stephanie0324/2022_dbt_cli/README.md

 ### Using the starter project

-Try running the following commands:
+Try running the following commands on cli:
+- dbt debug
 - dbt run
 - dbt test